SmithWillSuffice/ohanga-pai/content/empirical/999_macro_trader.md

 so only a few winners prosper).
-Note that stock and options trading is prime facie a Zero Sum Game, but the brokerage and transactions and tax fees  make it irreducibly a Negative Sum game (there can be winners, but they'll be more losers in raw dollar terms).
+Note that stock and options trading is prime facie a Zero Sum Game, but the brokerage and transactions and tax fees  make it irreducibly a Negative Sum game (there can be winners, but there'll be more losers in raw dollar terms).

 But I respect Douglas.
 He knows the score, and any market gains he makes are at